Actindo-AG/Documentation/Channels/Integration/01c_Salesforce.md

     }
     ```

-4. Replace the **CLIENTID** description for the *client_id* property with your corresponding client ID.
+4. Replace the **CLIENTID** description for the *client_id* property in the code with your client ID.

 5. Click the [Save] button.
     All changes to the shop API have been saved.

 6. Click the *Select type* drop-down list and select the **Data** option.
-    The current data API is displayed in the text area.
+    The available data API is displayed in the text area.

     ![Open Commerce API Settings Data](../../Assets/Screenshots/Channels/Settings/Connections/SFCC/OpenCommerceAPISettings_Data.png "[Open Commerce API Settings Data]")

 7. Click the *Select Context* drop-down list and select the **Global (organization-wide)** option.

-8. In the text area, check the JSON document for the following code entry and, if not available, include the code entry:
+8. Check the text area for the following code.
+If it is not available, enter the following JSON code:

     ```json
     {